SpudGunMan/meshing-around/README.md

 #### Newspaper on mesh
 a newspaper could be built by external scripts. could use Ollama to compile text via news web pages and write news.txt

-you can also enable the line by line (hint just search for the commented lines with a 🐝) to return a string from the [bee movie](https://courses.cs.washington.edu/courses/cse163/20wi/files/lectures/L04/bee-movie.txt) for example adding it alongside news.txt as bee.txt

 ### Greet new nodes QRZ module
 This isnt QRZ.com this is Q code for who is calling me, this will track new nodes and say hello
 ```ini